ARM-Synergy/tracer-mip/_sources/Roadmap.md

 ## 4. Simulations Summary
 For each case described above, we are requesting three simulations:
 * Control simulation using the pre-convective aerosol profiles with the 2 aerosol modes.
-(See the dual modes represented in the right panels of figures 1 & 2.)
+(See the dual modes represented in the right panels of Figures 1 & 2.)
 * Same as control but with aerosol number concentration of each mode **3x higher**.
 * Same as control but with aerosol number concentration of each mode **3x lower (i.e., multiple by a coefficient of 0.3)**.